All The Reasons You Need A Buyer Persona

 - What ways would they prefer to interact with you?

 Do they use social media?
 Do like a particular social media?
 Is a phone call the best way to reach them?

 Once you have that all that information, you will have a very clear image of who your customer is!

 A lot of companies create multiple buyer personas.
-It is a very good way to segment out different sections of your business.
+Which is a very good way to segment out different sections of your business.
 It is also helpful to create a buyer persona for your ideal customer as well!
 You can take the information you’ve learned about your ideal customer and use it to go and get those customers.